shinichy/android-plugin/tutorial/02-configuring-the-build.md

 The plugin uses a lot of secondary settings and tasks, but these are the main ones.

+Optionally, you can also generate an ApkLib from your project by running the `apklib-package` task.

 # Classpath and library depndencies